alex94cp/jsonapify/README.md

 jsonapify is a library to assist the development of JSON-API compatible APIs with NodeJS.

+You can see jsonapify in action in this [repo](https://github.com/avem-ifmsa/avem-rest-api).

 ## Why jsonapify?

 - __Simple__: jsonapify is designed around simplicity. *Easy things are easy to do, hard things are possible*.
 If you feel something can be made simpler, by all means [file an issue](https://github.com/alex94puchades/jsonapify/issues)!